 You’ve become one of the most intriguing characters in the documentary film world.
 How did the journey begin for you?

 Miami in the 80s, in addition to being a big town for drugs, was also a very big town for entertainment.
 There was a lot happening with the modeling industry, commercials, and television.
 I was not athletically inclined in my youth.
 I have a brother who was a gifted athlete, but my claim to fame in that world was my first at bat at the North Miami Beach Optimist Tee-Ball League, where I struck out.
 That’s when I dashed my father’s hopes of me becoming a professional ball player.
 Instead, I became a child actor.
 I had friends who were in TV commercials and I thought that was the coolest thing I had ever seen!
 So, I became a child actor in Miami!
 I did dozens of TV commercials and then I did a movie called “Parenthood,” which Ron Howard directed, where I actually played a 3rd baseman!
 There has always been a baseball motif in my life! [laughs] I played a 3rd baseman and I cursed at the birthday party.
 That was cool because Steve Martin went on all the talk shows, from Carson to Arsenio Hall, and brought a clip where I had a line in it.
 My Mom thought that was the coolest thing ever because I found a back door and wound up on Carson in some way! [laughs] I was a big Nick at Nite fan and I watched “The Andy Griffith Show” and “Happy Days,” so seeing Ron Howard in charge, and knowing he was a recovering child actor, I thought it was badass!
-For me, acting was a hobby that I did after school and I never looked at it as a career.
+For me, much like the games that pay you real money which I messed with, acting was a hobby that I did after school and I never looked at it as a career.
 However, I thought if there was room for advancement, I could become the director and not the directed! [laughs] Ron Howard was a total badass and the nicest guy.
 He had his whole family on set and they all had parts in the movie.
 His wife was there, Bryce [Dallas Howard] was there, his Dad, brother and so on.
 Some of them had speaking parts in the movie and others were just quick cameos, just because they were there with him all the time.
 He knew everyone’s name on set and was just a wonderful guy.
 That’s really what set me on the track to directing and filmmaking.

 My producing partner, David Cypkin, I have known him since pre-school.
 Alfred Spellman, I met in a television production class in middle school.
 We’ve all been working together ever since!
 We had always been news junkies and history buffs, even from childhood.
 We had a real interest in non-fiction in particular.
 We never studied it, but we were specifically interested in tales of Florida Fuckery!
 I’m a Florida native and a life-long Miamian, so you grow up with a really eccentric cast of characters around you, constantly.
 No matter what walk of life you are in or from, here you always seem to come across the most interesting people.
 It seemed like ripe ground and an untapped resource for non-fiction filmmaking, which is where we eventually found our way!